MattBastos/car-shop-backend/README.md

 # Car Shop

-- A Back-end project developed to manage cars and motorcycles of a shop.

-- The project was developed in Typescript with MongoDB/Mongoose using BDD(Behavior Driven Development).
+- For this project, i applied Object Oriented Programming (OOP) principles to build a CRUD API to manage a concessionary.
+This was done using the MongoDB database through the Mongoose framework.

 ## Stacks and Tools